Clergy Licensure for Old Catholic Ministry

 2) Copies of all Sacramental Certificates on file.

-3) Incardinated with a bishop Licensed by the OCC and serving in an accredited Old Catholic Church, Diocese or Religious Order.
+3) Incardinated with a bishop Licensed by the OCC and serving in an accredited and licensed Old Catholic jurisdiction, Diocese or Religious Order.

 4) Profess the Niceno-Constantinopolitan Creed in its original formula and the first Seven Ecumenical Councils of the Church.

 5) Committed to preach the Gospel of Jesus Christ.

 6) Demonstrate sufficient knowledge of Old Catholic dogmatic theology, moral theology, liturgy, sacraments and polity.

 7) Demonstrate the ability to celebrate the Divine Liturgy and the Sacraments of the Old Catholic Church in the United States.

 8) Bishops and priests must have a graduate degree in theology from a recognized or accredited seminary or university.

 9) Background Checks and Child Abuse Clearances on file, which must remain current every three years.